Ask Financer

 Current Interest Rates And Monthly Payment Impact

-This represents a substantial increase from when rates were below 3% just a few years ago.
+This represents a substantial increase from when rates were below 3% just a few years ago, though rates have come down from their 2023 peak of nearly 8%.

 Your credit score plays a crucial role in determining which end of this range you'll face:

-• Borrowers with credit scores above 740 typically qualify for the best available rates, while those with scores between 620-679 may pay significantly more.
+• Borrowers with credit scores above 740 typically qualify for the best available rates, while those with scores between 620 and 679 may pay significantly more.

 • For conventional loans, you'll need a minimum credit score of 620, though some lenders prefer 640 or higher.